dvquy13/recsys-mvp/README.md

 - Run notebook [002](./notebooks/002-features-v2.ipynb) to create new item metadata transformation pipeline
 - Re-run notebook [020](./notebooks/020-negative-sample.ipynb) to update datasets
 - Re-run notebook [022](./notebooks/022-ranker.ipynb) to re-fit model
+- Make sure the newly trained model is aliased as `champion`.
+If not you can manually set that using MLflow UI
+- Run notebook [030-error-analysis](./notebooks/030-error-analysis.ipynb) with argument `run_llm_judge=True`

 ---